 - Chicago’s motto, urbs in horto or “city in a garden,” was adopted in the 1830s and alludes to the city’s impressive and historic park system.

 - The CTA operates the nation’s second largest public transportation system.
-On an average weekday, 1.6M rides are taken on the CTA.
+In an average year, the CTA provides more than 450 million bus and train rides.

 - Chicago is known as the United State’s railroad capital, with more major railroads serving the city than any other place in America.